Courier (Akudama Drive): Appearances

 Courier is introduced as a criminal labeled as "Akudama" known for his skills as a gunner and biker.
 In Kansai, he visits a store to eat takoyaki, but accidentally drops money, which an ordinary citizen tries to return to him.
 Unwilling to take it due to his belief in bad luck, Courier accidentally drags the young woman into his Akudama affairs.
 The two meet Brawler, Doctor, Hacker, and Hoodlum.
 The ordinary citizen ends up helping Courier in destroying a tank drone as the new forced Akudama help at finding the imprisoned Cutthroat.
 As Cutthroat is saved, he places explosive collars on all of his allies.
 After this, it is revealed that a black cat Swindler rescued earlier is the mastermind who brought the Akudama together.
 Black Cat informs the Akudama that it has gathered them to attack the Shinkansen and steal a vault from its front carriage.
 The Execution Division Master and Pupil, members of a police force specialized to deal with the Akudama.
 Once they reach the last carriage, Black Cat disintegrates into ash, leaving behind a seal required to unlock the vault.
 After opening the vault, the Akudama find two children inside, with the boy revealed as the one controlling Black Cat and the orchestrator of the mission.
 The two children give the Akudama another mission: go back to Kansai, promising to double the amount of money they promised.

 In the ensuing chaos, Brother hires Courier to return to Kansai and give him an item to partner, codenamed Sister, protecting her in the process.
 Courier arrives at a seemingly abandoned garbage plant and saves both Swindler and Sister from thugs who wanted to violate them.
 Swindler then hires Courier again to reunite Sister with Brother even though she does not have much money.
 Courier accepts nevertheless.
 When they head to the Executioners' headquarters, the AIs try trapping Courier and Swindler in the area, making the former relive his past life when he used to work alongside an unknown partner who got killed by criminals.
 After being saved by Hacker, Swindler requests for Courier to take Brother and Sister to a safe area, returning the 500 yen as payment.
 Courier accepts, and Swindler tries holds up the Executioners until she is killed.
 Courier is cornered by more Executioners, but protests against Swindler's murder allow him to escape with the children.
 After being seriously wounded, Courier gives Brother and Sister the money from the late Swindler as a good luck memento to protect them as he uses his last forces to destroy the droids hunting them.
-Courier is last seen passing away on his bike, smiling.
+Courier is last seen dying on his bike, smiling.